Young People Vs Entrepreneurship

 We have worked together on it since then and entered ourselves into one of the largest startup competitions in the UK to gain public awareness and support from potential investors.

-The joy of solving problem and the positive impact a business can bring to the society confirm my decision to study a MBA to learn more about entrepreneurship.
+The joy of solving a problem and the positive impact a business can bring to the society confirm my decision to study an MBA to learn more about entrepreneurship.

 One of the largest difficulties student entrepreneurs face is to gain access to financing.